Consumer Price Index Monthly

 1 Data not published at the provincial level

-2 The special aggregate "energy" includes: "electricity", "natural gas", "fuel oil and other fuels", "gasoline", and "fuel, parts and accessories for recreational vehicles".
+2 The special aggregate "energy" includes: "electricity", "natural gas", ",fuel oil and other fuels", "gasoline", and "fuel, parts and accessories for recreational vehicles".

 Visit the Consumer Price Index Portal to find all CPI data, publications, interactive tools, and announcements highlighting new products and upcoming changes to the CPI in one convenient location.

-The CPI for May 2023 will be released on June 27, 2023.
+The CPI for September 2024 will be released on October 15, 2024.

 Source: Statistics Canada.